Bas-Imth/Bas-Imth/README.md

 I'm a uni-dropout gone rogue, having entered the business world and started turning things upside down.
 Within three weeks, I was able to become the architect of a business case.
 I then helped a major medical facility with an issue by programming a solution for them in a short amount of time without any access to the environment.
+Having turned from an engineer to only developer as my company can solve more problems thanks to it.
+Most people know or have the types of managers that promise things too quickly to a customer, be it programming a solution for them, or design a solution, in a week.
+Worst part is, mine gets away with it thanks to me.
 Having the ability to learn and adapt in a rapid manner, who knows what I'll be doing next?

 Lastly, I am the ex-tyrant of a community called [Constructive Tyranny](https://discord.ctgamehosts.uk)